-4.4 Future management of communal installations
+4.5 Future management of communal installations

-There are several business model options for the management of a site-wide PV electricity network.
+There are several business model options for the management of a DHN and potentially a sitewide PV electricity network.

-- 1. The installation could be run by a private ESCO or BCBC ESCO.
+- 1. Both installations could be run by a private ESCO or BCBC ESCO.
 The ESCO would look after all aspects of management, including maintenance and replacement.
 The ESCO or another intermediary would be responsible for billing.
-The ESCO would set the price of renewable electricity and dwelling owners would be obliged to buy heat exclusively from the ESCO.
+The ESCO would set the price of heat and renewable electricity and dwelling owners would be obliged to buy heat exclusively from the ESCO.
 ESCO services would need to be competitively priced to convince prospective buyers to be tied into a communal heating scheme - 2.
 Both installations could be managed by a residents committee with technical aspects outsourced to third party.
 This would give residents more control over pricing but requires active involvement